IslamHistory

 1. Deconstructing the Missing Chain (Ibn Ishaq - Disciples - Ibn Hisham)

-When tracing the historical roots of Islamic narrative, we discover that we are not standing on a solid foundation of contemporary documents, but rather on a fluid web of late oral transmissions:
+When tracing the historical roots of the Islamic narrative, we discover that we are not standing on a solid foundation of contemporary documents, but rather on a fluid web of late oral traditions engineered by the Abbasid era:

 A. Ibn Ishaq (D. 151 AH / 768 CE):

-Muhammad ibn Ishaq is universally recognized as the "Father of Prophetic Biography," being the first to compile scattered oral anecdotes into a book called Al-Maghazi (The Battles) or Al-Seerah.
+Muhammad ibn Ishaq is universally recognized as the "Father of Prophetic Biography," being the first to compile scattered oral anecdotes into a book called Al-Maghazi wa al-Siyar (The Battles and Biographies).

-The Shocking Reality: Ibn Ishaq's original book is entirely lost; it does not exist anywhere in human history.
+The Scientific Dilemma: Ibn Ishaq's original book is entirely lost; it does not exist anywhere in human history.
 Not a single parchment or manuscript from Ibn Ishaq's era survives to prove he penned these words.
-Furthermore, his own contemporary Sunni peers (such as Imam Malik bin Anas) denounced him as a "liar/impostor among impostors" who plagiarized his stories from Jewish folklore.
+Furthermore, his own contemporary Sunni peers (such as Imam Malik bin Anas) denounced him as a "liar and an impostor among impostors" who plagiarized his stories from Jewish folklore (Isra'iliyyat).

 B. The Disciples and the Missing Intermediate (Al-Bakka'i):